 Key Features and Architecture

-• Data Replication Engine: This engine uses batch and CDC connectors to move data from operational systems into warehouses, lakes, and databases at scale.
-It ensures high-throughput pipelines capable of handling millions of records reliably.
+Data Replication Engine -- Uses batch and CDC (change data capture) connectors to move data from operational systems into warehouses, lakes, and databases at scale.
+This engine handles the core ELT use case for analytics teams.

 Ideal Use Cases